rhlavienka/ESP32C6_Dual_Thermometer/ZIGBEE2MQTT_CONFIG.md

-# Zigbee2MQTT konfigurácia pre ESP32-C6 Dual Thermometer
+# Zigbee2MQTT Configuration for ESP32-C6 Dual Thermometer

-## Automatická detekcia
+## Automatic Detection

-ESP32-C6 s implementovaným Zigbee stackom by mal byť automaticky rozpoznaný Zigbee2MQTT ako teplotný senzor s dvomi endpointmi.
+The ESP32-C6 with implemented Zigbee stack should be automatically recognized by Zigbee2MQTT as a temperature sensor with two endpoints.

-Po pripojení zariadenia do Zigbee siete by ste mali vidieť v Home Assistant:
+After connecting the device to the Zigbee network, you should see in Home Assistant:
 - **Sensor 1**: Temperature sensor (endpoint 11)
 - **Sensor 2**: Temperature sensor (endpoint 12)

-## Postup párovania
+## Pairing Procedure

 1. **Povoľte párovanie v Zigbee2MQTT:**
    - V Home Assistant prejdite na: Configuration → Integrations → Zigbee2MQTT